This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Black Tea: This is a type of tea made with the leaves of the Camellia sinensis plant.
-We used Twinings Premium Black Tea.
+Black Tea: This is a type of tea made with leaves from the Camellia sinensis plant that are harvested, withered, rolled, fully oxidized, and dried to develop a bold, dark tea flavor.

 Lemon Slice: This is a slice of lemon that has been cut into a half wheel shape.